mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ### <a id="topic833971717"></a>CPU Limits

-You configure the share of CPU resources to reserve for a resource group on the coordinator and segment hosts by assigning specific CPU core\(s\) to the group, or by identifying the percentage of segment CPU resources to allocate to the group.
-Greenplum Database uses the `CPUSET` and `CPU_HARD_QUOTA_LIMIT` resource group limits to identify the CPU resource allocation mode.
-You must specify only one of these limits when you configure a resource group.
+Greenplum Database leverages Linux control groups to implement CPU resource management.
+Greenplum allocates CPU resources in two ways:

+- By assigning a percentage of CPU resources to resource groups.
+- By assigning specific CPU cores to resource groups

-You may employ both modes of CPU resource allocation simultaneously in your Greenplum Database cluster.
+When you set one of the allocation modes for a resource group, Greenplum Database deactivates the other allocation mode.
+You may employ both modes of CPU resource allocation simultaneously for different resource groups.
 You may also change the CPU resource allocation mode for a resource group at runtime.

 #### <a id="cpuset"></a>Assigning CPU Resources by Core

 You identify the CPU cores that you want to reserve for a resource group with the `CPUSET` property.
-The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you reserved for other resource groups. \(Although Greenplum Database uses the cores that you assign to a resource group exclusively for that group, note that those CPU cores may also be used by non-Greenplum processes in the system.\)
+The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you reserved for other resource groups.
+(Although Greenplum Database uses the cores that you assign to a resource group exclusively for that group, note that those CPU cores may also be used by non-Greenplum processes in the system).
+When you configure `CPUSET` for a resource group, Greenplum Database deactivates `CPU_HARD_QUOTA_LIMIT` and `CPU_SOFT_LIMIT` for the group and sets the value to -1.

 Specify CPU cores separately for the coordinator host and segment hosts, separated by a semicolon.
 Use a comma-separated list of single core numbers or number intervals when you configure cores for `CPUSET`.
 You must enclose the core numbers/intervals in single quotes, for example, '1;1,3-4' uses core 1 on the coordinator host, and cores 1, 3, and 4 on segment hosts.